mlubin/jlSimplex/README.md

 jlSimplex
 =========

-Proof-of-concept implementation of the (dual) simplex algorithm in Julia.
+Proof-of-concept implementation of the (dual) simplex algorithm for linear programming in Julia.
 It's not guaranteed to solve your problem, but it can solve some NETLIB instances.

 This is not a textbook implementation and contains some advanced features that are important for practical implementations, such as:
 - Stabilizing 2-pass ratio test